 Since video games have become a primary form of entertainment, the use of game design elements has gained massive influence in non-game contexts.
-What started as – by today’s standards – seemingly innocent gamification to increase customer engagement and retention, has now merged into the excessive use of persuasive design in many tech applications (first in the so-called social media) to encourage compulsive behavior of the users.
+What started as – by today’s standards – seemingly innocent gamification to increase customer engagement and retention, has now merged into the excessive use of persuasive design in many tech applications.
+Especially in the so-called social media where it is used to encourage compulsive behavior of the users.
 The question now is whether it is ethical to use similar (behavioral) mechanisms in education?

 The latest generation of digital educational applications has the power to increasingly engage users in terms of quantitative (duration) and qualitative (intensity) metrics.
 Following the latest research in behavioral psychology, gamification of education seems to work.
 Game features are now more and more applied in educational products to make them more engaging, exciting, and enjoyable.